fenago/intro-ruby/lab_guides/Lab_3.md

 ============

-In the previous chapter, we studied the concept of arrays and hashes in Ruby.
+In the previous lab, we studied the concept of arrays and hashes in Ruby.
 We also looked at different methods applied to arrays and hashes.
-In this chapter, we will be looking at how programs in Ruby are designed and used in applications.
+In this lab, we will be looking at how programs in Ruby are designed and used in applications.

 Useful software programs are not simply a linear set of instructions;